Skip to Main Content

 Distribution System

-If you’re not building from scratch, you may be limited by your home’s existing infrastructure, but both distribution methods have their pros and cons.
+If you’re not building from scratch, you may be limited by your home’s existing infrastructure.

-The ductwork that distributes warm air from a furnace can create a drafty environment that carries and disperses dust and dander, but furnaces in general cost less to install.
+Forced-air furnaces use ductwork to distribute heat through a home.
+This ductwork can create a drafty environment that carries and disperses dust and dander, but furnaces in general cost less to install.
 One of the biggest advantages of forced hot air heat is that the same ducts can be used to distribute cooled air from a central air-conditioning unit in the warmer months.

-Forced hot water, by contrast, is very efficient and produces a comfortable, radiant heat.
+By contrast, boilers use hot water or steam to distribute heat via radiators or baseboards.
 Though the initial installation cost is typically higher, the system can also be used to satisfy domestic hot water needs for laundry, dishwashing, and bathing.
-Boilers require little to no maintenance.

 Overall Efficiency